 Just like well-known eSports games like League of Legends and Counter-Strike, top-tier iRacing events are broadcast to a growing global audience via the internet, and sometimes even on regular television channels, like the pan-European Motors TV.

 Wil Vincent is the co-founder of Racespot, one of the biggest broadcasters of iRacing.
 He's been commentating on races for two years now, and one of the most striking things about iRacing broadcasts is that they're almost exactly like the real-life equivalent.
-With live timing, screen overlays, comments on driver records and even commercial breaks, the only real difference is that the racing is virtual.
+With live timing, screen overlays, comments on driver records, and even commercial breaks, the only real difference is that the racing is virtual.

 The realistic broadcast style is unique to to sim racing, but it also highlights why iRacing might lag behind other eSports when it comes to breaking into the mainstream and bringing in big money.
 "You can't have League of Legends' products or DOTA's products in real life," Vincent tells me.
 "I can't go to a football stadium and actually watch people doing real-life League of Legends.
 But I can buy a ticket and go to a speedway, or a club race, or Formula One."

 Right now, though, it isn't as if sim racing is a tiny spectator sport by any means.
 Racespot has about 10,000 core viewers according to Vincent.
 That same number of people tuned in to watch the virtual 24 Hours of Daytona.
-In some of iRacing's other events, like its version of the IndyCar Series, Vincent says that a higher number of people are watching Racespot's broadcasts than are actually attending some IndyCar races in for real.
+In some of iRacing's other events, like its version of the IndyCar Series, Vincent says that a higher number of people are watching Racespot's broadcasts than are actually attending some IndyCar races in real life.

 For everyone involved, though, the hope is that iRacing will make it big in eSports.
 Vincent believes that in five years he could be commentating on virtual iRacing races full time.
 And while DeJong is a real-world champion in the Global Rallycross Lites, he has high hopes for iRacing's future, especially with how much time he spends playing the game.
 After winning the 24 Hours of Daytona with his team of four other drivers, he went on to win the 8 Hours of Sebring on the same weekend.
-"If it becomes as big as some of these other games, I think that would be incredible for a lot of people that don't get the opportunity to race in real life," he concludes.
+"If it becomes as big as some of these other games, I think that would be incredible for a lot of people who don't get the opportunity to race in real life," he concludes.